 The early years: a first class education for girls

 The school was founded in 1887, Sydenham was one of the last schools to be opened by the Girls’ Public Day School Trust.
-The Trust had been founded by four pioneering women; Maria Grey, Lady Stanley, Mary Gurney and Lady Stanley of Alderley, who had the vision and determination to claim as good an education for girls as for their brothers.
+The Trust had been founded by four pioneering women; Maria Grey, Mary Gurney, Lady Stanley of Alderley and Emily Shirreff, who had the vision and determination to claim as good an education for girls as for their brothers.
 A local Sydenham resident, Mr Chadwick, petitioned the Trust to open the School after being angered by the snobbery of the local schools in the area.

 The school was originally housed in a private residence that had previously been the Longton Hall Hydropathic Hotel, providing romantic appeal and great character, but not always convenient, warm or easy to navigate for pupils who regularly got very lost.
 The art studio was in the Winter Garden, the laboratory in the Conservatory and the Turkish baths became known as the Dungeon, due to the lack of windows rather than the discipline policy of the school.

 The founding Headmistress, Miss Thomas, and her successor, Miss Sheldon, rose to many challenges in those early years.
 Miss Thomas grew the roll from 20 to 200 in just two years while Miss Sheldon developed the facilities with her own money, introducing many traditions and institutions, some of which are still with us today, like the house system named after the founding women of the GPDST.

 Miss Sanders (1917-1930) established a rigorous curriculum, insisting that all girls were taught classics to provide a full and rounded liberal education.

 These early headmistresses established the school’s aims that remain strong today, a commitment to providing a first-class education for girls, ensuring girls understand the value of a good education for its own sake and the importance of consideration for others.

 1930s and the Second World War: on the move